davidsvaughn/md2pdf/keep/x1-premium.md

 - Developed an MVP with integrated tools (data rooms, pitch analysis, AI reports, matching systems).
 - Achieved early traction without marketing--suggesting strong product execution.

 These achievements support claims of competence.

 ### Weaknesses & Risks

 **1. Heavy Reliance on Team Self-Descriptions**
 Most expertise claims come from internal bios, which may be inflated.
-For example, the Director of AI is described as having helped \"pioneer foundational systems powering today's most widely used AI technologies,\" but no specifics are provided.
+For example, the Director of AI is described as having helped "pioneer foundational systems powering today's most widely used AI technologies," but no specifics are provided.
 Investors may see this as vague.

 **2. Limited External Validation**
 There is little evidence of:

 - Prior notable employers or roles
 - Published research (for PhD-level AI claims)
 - Prior successful startup exits